-Action should be taken to achieve and secure equity for women in Canadian universities and colleges, eliminating the current socio-economic and professional disparities between women and men.
+The Canadian Association of University Teachers is committed to securing equity for women in Canadian post-secondary institutions, eliminating the current socio-economic and professional disparities between women and men.

-1. Ensure that the rights of all women in the academic community are respected and promoted, particularly those of Aboriginal women, women with disabilities, women of colour, lesbian, bisexual, transgendered, queer or 2-spirited women, including academic staff, support staff, students, and visitors to campus;
+Ensure that the rights of all women in the academic community are respected and promoted, particularly those of Indigenous women, women with disabilities, lesbian, bisexual, trans, queer or 2-spirited women and racialized women;

-5. Encourage research, teaching, and scholarly work by women and about issues of concern to women;
+Encourage and value, teaching and mentorship, research and scholarly work, and service to the institution and broader community by women and about issues of concern to women;

 Maintain an equity office, staffed by qualified personnel with the resources and authority to enforce equity policies and programs;